 Still, there is a group of people out there that has found a very specific use for those devices – those are the birdwatchers.
 They work extremely well getting the best views of many different types of birds, like the beautiful Scarlet Tanager.
 Birdwatchers around the globe have always tried to get the best magnification combined with the best light-gathering capabilities.

 These particular requirements are precisely met by the spotting scope.
 Still, getting the best possible gear can often cost a lot.
 This is why we decided to go through some of the best budget spotting scopes for this year and see what are the various advantages and disadvantages of opting for a cheaper price tag.

 Spotting scopes have a variety of features to them that can make all the difference in the world.
 When shopping for one, you should take into account aspects such as magnification, lens size and quality, viewing angle, materials, durability, and the accessories you will be getting with your model.
 If you want to take photos with your smartphone through the scope, consider additional items such as a tripod to stabilize the image and a “digiscoping” adapter.

-In this guide we’ve reviewed some of the best models for 2019 and have also given you tons of tips and advice on how to pick the right model for you.
+In this guide, we’ve reviewed some of the best models for this year and have also given you tons of tips and advice on how to pick the right model for you.
 Before we move on, let’s take a look at our comparison chart with all the models and their key features.